hadley/adv-r/dsl.md

 # Domain specific languages

-The combination of first class environments and lexical scoping gives us a powerful toolkit for creating domain specific languages in R. There's much to be said about domain specific languages, and most of it is said very well by Martin Fowler in his book [Domain Specific Languages](http://amzn.com/0321712943).
-In this chapter we'll explore how you can new languages that use R's syntax but have different behaviours.
-Creating new DSLs in R combines many of techniques you have learned about from lexical scoping, to first class environments to computing on the language.
-Before you begin, make sure you're familiar with:
+The combination of first class environments and lexical scoping gives us a powerful toolkit for creating embedded domain specific languages (DSLs) in R. Embedded DSLs take advantage of a host language's parsing and execution framework, but adjust the semantics somewhat to make them more suitable for a specific task.

-* scoping rules
-* creating and manipulating functions
-* computing on the language
-* S3 basics

-This chapter will develop two simple, but useful, DSLs, one for generating HTML, and one for turning R mathematical expressions into a form suitable for inclusion in latex.
-They will build up in complexity, and show you how you can adapt R to generate very different kinds of output using rather different semantics to usual.
-The combination of a small amount of computing on the language, and constructing special evaluation environments is very powerful, and quite efficient.

-One package that makes extensive use of these ideas is dplyr, which provides `to_sql()` which converts R expressions into SQL:
+R already has a simple and popular DSL built in: the formula specification, which offers a succinct way of describing the relationship between predictors and the response.
+Other examples of DSLs include ggplot2 (for visualisation), and plyr (for data manipulation).
+Another package that makes extensive use of these ideas is dplyr, which provides `to_sql()` to converts R expressions into SQL:

 ```R
 library(dplyr)